Introduction

 Establishing the Cause of Action

-The initial step in analyzing a claim or defence involves identifying the root legal basis.
-This requires examining facts to see how they align with established legal doctrines.
-Key areas to consider include:
+The initial scrutiny when dissecting a claim or defense involves identifying the necessary legal bases.
+This requires detailed examination as the facts are analyzed to determine their alignment with established legal doctrines.
+Key areas warrant attention:

-- Contract Law: Checking formation, terms, and potential breaches of contractual agreements.
+- Contract Law: Examine the formation of contracts, the terms agreed upon, and potential breaches of contractual obligations.

-- Tort Law: Assessing negligence claims, including duty of care, breach, causation, and remoteness of damage.
+- Tort Law: Look into negligence claims, including the existence of a duty of care, breach of that duty, causation, and the remoteness of damages.

-- Property Law: Analyzing disputes over real or personal property, including ownership and possession issues.
+- Property Law: Investigate disputes relating to real or personal property, considering issues of ownership, possession, and encumbrances.

-- Equity: Considering equitable principles and remedies, such as specific performance or injunctions.
+- Equity: Consider equitable principles and remedies such as specific performance, injunctions, or equitable estoppel.

-After establishing a cause of action, identifying the specific laws governing the claim and potential defences is essential:
+After establishing a cause of action, identifying the relevant laws that govern the claim and considering potential defenses is important.
+Practitioners should:

-- Statutory Interpretation: Apply the literal, golden, and mischief rules for legislation interpretation.
+- Interpret Statutes: Apply interpretative rules such as the literal, golden, and mischief rules to ascertain legislative intent.

 Factual Evaluation Techniques